cswatt/narratr/StyleGuide.md

 Spaces are the preferred indentation method.
 Any Python code indented with a mixture of tabs and spaces should be converted to using spaces exclusively.

 When invoking the Python 2 command line interpreter with the -t option, it issues warnings about code that illegally mixes tabs and spaces.
 When using -tt these warnings become errors.
 These options are highly recommended!

+##String Quotes
+In narratr, single-quoted strings and double-quoted strings are the same.

 ###Maximum Line Length